jltsiren/gbz-base/README.md

 A GBZ-base stores links between the boundary nodes of snarls in top-level chains.
 Such links enable better subgraph queries (see below).
 By default, the `gbz2db` tries to find them using a simple algorithm that works with Minigraph–Cactus graphs.
-It requires that each graph component contains exactly two tips and that there is a path connecting the tips that visits all bridge nodes / articulation points.
+It requires that each graph component contains exactly two tips with a directed path between them.

 If the assumptions fail, the algorithm will not be able to find top-level chains for some components.
 In such cases, prebuilt chains can be used with option `--chains graph.chains`.